ZhuoxuanZhangHarry/Zhuoxuan-Demo/README.md

 This depository contains partial code of Plagiarism Checker project.
 But it still usable.

-If you are using clang, you could just make.
+If you are using linux, you could just make.

 Usage: ./plagiarism [file1] [file2]